Overview

 We ask you to remove your clothes and put on a hospital gown.

-You get into a comfortable position.
-This might be sitting down, leaning forward and resting your arms on a table.
-Or it might be lying on your side.
+You get into a position you find comfortable.
+This could be sitting down, leaning forward and resting your arms on a table, or it might be lying on your side.

 You have an ultrasound scan to find the best place to have the biopsy.